What is decolonisation?

 The Transatlantic Traffic in Enslaved Africans is discussed in a gallery at M Shed.
 However, the legacy of that period has touched many areas of the city including the Bristol Museum & Art Gallery, in its collections and the building itself.

-As a start, we are aiming to put up a physical label in the building explaining this history as well as an online statement in the coming months.
+As a start, we have put a physical label in the building explaining this history.
 We will be looking at different ways to tell our visitors the story of the building and its collections in the coming months – like the Uncomfortable Truths Project.

 What is the feedback section in the Transatlantic Slave Trade display at M Shed for?